liangjiehao/liangjiehao.github.io/_pages/miscellaneous.md

   - /resume
 ---

-*Started with statistics, stopped by theoretical computer science, stepped into mathematics*
+*Started with statistics, stopped by theoretical computer science, and stepped into mathematics*